Skip to main content

 Looking for something?

-The expansive area of Cumbria is home to many of the nation’s most sublime national parks and landmarks: the Lake District, Solway Coast, Arnside and Silverdale, Scafell Pike and part of the Yorkshire Dales.
+The expansive area of Cumbria is home to many of the nation’s most sublime national parks and landmarks: the Lake District, Solway Coast, Arnside and Silverdale, Scafell Pike, and part of the Yorkshire Dales.
+Explore Cumbria and The Lakes by train today!

 Designated as a UNESCO World Heritage site, the Lake District is one of England’s most well-known parks with both the nation’s largest and deepest lakes, Windermere and Wast Water.
 You’ll also find Scafell Pike, the highest mountain in England, and all of England’s land above 3,000 ft.
+Plus, hike scenic trails in Grasmere or kayak across Coniston Water for even more beauty and adventure.
 With wondrous scenes like that, it’s no wonder this park was the muse of many poets.

 North of the Lake District is the Solway Coast, deemed an Area of Outstanding Natural Beauty.
 You’ll only need one look at its scenic vistas to understand why this coastline is heralded around England.